Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-This forwards *our localhost's* port 8080 to port 8080 running on 127.0.0.1 (localhost) remote machine.
+This forwards *my local* 8080 port  to the remote machine's local 8080 port.
+(Attacking Box 127.0.0.1:8080 ----> Victim Box 127.0.0.1:8080)
+This means that i can direct external traffic, like a scan or even access the service from a browser if possible, to an internal service on a remote machine that otherwise would be accessible only from the box itself.
-A rapid nmap scan shows us that Chemistry is running *aiohttp 3.9.1*
+Nmap shows me that Chemistry is running *aiohttp 3.9.1*

 <br><br>